 The characters in Oedipus Rex are Oedipus, Jocasta, Creon, Tiresias, the Shepherd, the Messenger, the Speaker, and a chorus consisting of tenors and basses only.
 Cocteau’s 1927 stage directions stipulated that the main characters should appear in costumes and masks and were to be quite rigid, resembling the ‘static’ Ancient Greek tragedies: ‘Except for Tiresias, the Shepherd and the Messenger, the characters remain in their build-up costumes and in their masks.
 Only their arms and heads move.
 They should give the impression of living statues’.Oedipus Rex received its first performance in concert form in Paris, at the Théâtre Sarah-Bernhardt on 30 May 1927 with Stravinsky himself conducting.
 The first staged production took place the following year at the Staatsoper in Vienna, on 23 February.
 Although the first performance was not well received ─ not even by Diaghilev for whom Oedipus Rex was intended as a surprise birthday present marking the twentieth anniversary of the Ballets Russes in 1927 ─ the work was later recognised as a masterpiece.

 - Stephen Walsh

-- Music and words, Musical style, Music and modernism, Music for stage and screen
+- Music and modernism, Music and words, Music for stage and screen, Musical style

 Stephen Walsh discusses Neoclassicism as a concept focussing on the music of Stravinsky who extensively used this compositional ‘attitude’ in his music, becoming the most famous Neoclassicist in 20th-century music history.